#51

 Perhaps the finest tobacco scented shaving soap that I have used and the lather it produces is stellar.
 My method is exactly what you do--scoop and smear into the HD Captain's Choice copper bowl.
 I follow that up by sprinkling some water on to the soap and floating the bowl in a sink of warm water while I shower.
 By the time I start making lather, the bowl and soap are warm and moist.
 Invariably, my lather is superior.
 Perhaps this other user was having a bad day.
 Cry OTOH, I did see that he was using one of the finest DE razors made--the Paradigm 2020 Diamondback.

-Marko, Dave in KY, DanLaw and 1 others like this post
+Dave in KY, Marko, DanLaw and 2 others like this post

 #53